TEF Compréhension Orale

 Click here for another part of the TEF:

-How long does it take you to prepare and to pass the test?
+How long does it take you to prepare and to pass and reach CLB5?

-If you are starting from 0 and you are planning to study 10-12 hrs a week you will need about 8 to 10 months.
+If you are starting from scratch and plan to study 10-12 hours per week, it will take approximately 8 to 10 months to reach CLB 5.

-You are also starting from scratch but you can study more time 15-20 hrs a week, It will take less time .That is around 5 to 7 months.
+If you are also starting from scratch but can study 15-20 hours per week, it will take less time—around 5 to 7 months.

-If you have some knowledge of French ( let’s say DELF A1 level or NCLC level 3) You will need between 3 to 5 months to Achieve CLB 5. ( If you study 15-20 hrs a week)
+If you already have some knowledge of French (e.g., DELF A1 level or NCLC level 3), and you study 15-20 hours per week, you will need about 3 to 5 months to achieve CLB 5.

 Learn more about this test from Le français des affaires: